 History is an interesting subject and we all want to know so many things that happened in the past.
-Most of us find history boring but a good historical novel will always make you feel good when you are bred of those romantic ones.
-If you are a history fan, then we are providing you a list of best historian books you must read in your life time.
+Most of us find history boring but a good historical novel will always make you feel good when you are bored by those romantic ones.
+If you are a history fan, then we are providing you a list of the best historian books you must read in your lifetime.

 Regeneration – By Pat Barker

-This historical and anti-war novel by Pat Barker was release in 1991.
-This epic work by Barker was nominated for Booker Prize and it is regarded as one of the best four novels of the year published by New York Times Book Review.
-Based on the First World War concept, Barker took us into a life that was set in the year 1917 and yet we could no more feel any distance from the soldiers and their lives.
-It’s truly a subtle and touching historical fiction.
+This historical and anti-war novel by Pat Barker was released in 1991.
+This epic work by Barker was nominated for the Booker Prize and it is regarded as one of the best four novels of the year published by New York Times Book Review.
+Based on the First World War concept, Barker took us into a life that was set in the year 1917, and yet we could no more feel any distance from the soldiers and their lives.
+It’s truly subtle and touching historical fiction.

 Gone with the Wind – By Margaret Mitchell